 We may take our studies seriously here at Truman, but we also know how to have fun and celebrate special ocassions.
 Over the years, Truman has accumulated a number of traditions.

-In 1915, the Truman student body was discouraged after the football team experienced a losing streak that lasted several seasons.
-To revive school spirit, a committee suggested the bulldog as a team mascot because of its “tenacity and ability to hold on and fight desperately until the end.
-A bulldog does not quit,” former coach H.L.
-“Curly” McWilliams said.
-The baseball team played under the Bulldog name for the first time in the 1915 season, and the football team began using it one year later.
+Back in 1915, the student body was discouraged after the football team experienced a losing streak that lasted several seasons.
+To revive school spirit, a committee suggested adopting the bulldog as a team mascot because of its tenacity and ability to hold on and fight until the end.
+The baseball team played under the Bulldog name for the first time in the 1915 season, and the football team began using it a year later.

-This weeklong celebration occurs annually in October and has taken place on campus since 1939.
-Homecoming still features a pep rally, parade, team competitions, and a dance to encourage school pride and spirit.
-More recently, we have started to pursue activities such as the lip sync competition, tailgate, Golden Alumni Class Reunion, special entertainment, and a 5K run/walk have become part of the festivities.
+This fun week-long celebration, which occurs annually in October, has taken place on campus since 1939.
+Homecoming still features a pep rally, parade, and team competitions to encourage school pride and spirit.
+More recently, activities such as the lip sync competition, tailgate, and a 5K run/walk have become part of the festivities.
 Many alumni return to campus to help celebrate Homecoming, one of the University's most cherished traditions.

-One of Truman’s newest traditions, National Spirit Days, started in 2011 as a way to unite University supporters around the world.

-On the first Friday in April and October, alumni and friends show their Truman pride by wearing Bulldog purple or Truman apparel and by decorating their homes, offices, and vehicles with Truman gear.
+On the first Friday in October, everyone is invited to show their Truman pride by wearing Bulldog purple or Truman apparel and by decorating their homes, offices, and vehicles with Truman gear.

-The Sunken Garden—an area that marks the former location of the very first Baldwin Hall which was destroyed by a fire in 1924—is the site of many weddings, perhaps because campus myth says that if a couple first kisses at midnight on one of the benches in the garden, they will eventually marry.
+The Sunken Garden—an area that marks the former location of the very first Baldwin Hall which was destroyed by a fire in 1924—is the site of many weddings.
+Perhaps this is because a campus myth says that if a couple first kisses at midnight on one of the benches in the garden, they will eventually marry.